Shutdown of ABS-CBN broadcasting: Television

-On January 5, 2022, Advanced Media Broadcasting System (which airs its flagship TV Station ALLTV), backed by the Villar Group through Planet Cable, was awarded a provisional authority license for the Channel 2 analog frequency and its digital counterpart Channel 16 frequency by the National Telecommunications Commission.
-On January 26, Channel 23 was awarded to Aliw Broadcasting Corporation, and Channel 43 was awarded to Sonshine Media Network International.
+On January 5, 2022, Advanced Media Broadcasting System (which airs its flagship TV station All TV), backed by the Villar Group through Planet Cable, was awarded a provisional authority license for the Channel 2 analog frequency and its digital counterpart Channel 16 frequency by the National Telecommunications Commission.
+On January 26, Channel 23 (DWAC-TV's frequency), was awarded to RPN's sister company Aliw Broadcasting Corporation (as IZTV on May 9, 2022 and now Aliw 23 on January 30, 2023) and Channel 43 was awarded to Sonshine Media Network International, which eventually also shut down its free-to-air operations in early 2024 due to a cease-and-desist order.